BernhardHumm/AAI/manuscript/06_Natural_Language_Processing.md

 4. Place [Louvre](http://dbpedia.org/resource/Louvre)
 5. Place [Paris](http://dbpedia.org/resource/Paris)

 The Dbpedia links allow retrieving additional information about the named entities, e.g., the birth date and death date of Leonardo da Vinci.
-The Dandelion API provides a JSON file containing all this information including including confidence scores for each detected named entity.
+The Dandelion API provides a JSON file containing all this information including including confidence scores for each named entity detected.

 Dandelion can be configured to provide higher precision or more tags (higher recall).
 When favoring more tags, then the following additional named entity is identified: